 - PLI does not offer same-day inspections.

 - Performed inspections will be limited solely to the inspections on the permit(s) you request.

 - Additional inspections requested in the field will not be performed – they will be scheduled for a later date.

 - Off-hour Inspections:

-- PLI provides after hours, holiday, and weekend inspections to accommodate customers.
+- PLI provides after-hours and weekend inspections to accommodate customers.

-- This requires a minimum of 2 business days – see the “off-hour inspections policy“ for additional information and the “off-hour inspection application”.
+- This requires a minimum of 2 business days – see the “off-hour inspections policy“ for additional information.